Animal Medical Hospital

 So why do we want a microchip, then?
 I thought it was going to be cool.

-The one and ONLY function of a microchip is to hold a unique 15-digit number that will forever be associated with your pet.
+The one and ONLY true function of a microchip is to hold a unique 15-digit number that will forever be associated with your pet.
 That's it.
 It just sits there being all smooth and boring in the fat under the skin between the shoulders.
 Until, that is, a scanner is passed over it.
 When a scanner "interrogates" it the microchip emits a radio wave that the scanner converts to a number and displays on its surface.
 That's literally all it does.

 This identifying number is registered in a database by you or your vet when the microchip is implanted.
 You provide some contact information to the registry (there are several) and they keep the information for the lifetime of your pet.